mitric-lab/programming_theochem/src/04-numerical_optimisation/03-steepest_descent.md

 ## Steepest Descent

-By noticing that the gradient of a function points to the direction of the steepest ascent, we can use the negative gradient to guide us towards the minimum.
+By noticing that the gradient of a function points to the direction of the steepest ascent, we can use the negative gradient to guide us toward the minimum.
 This method is called
 [steepest descent](https://en.wikipedia.org/wiki/Gradient_descent)
 or
 [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent).